The sigma meson from lattice QCD with two-pion interpolating operators: Conclusions and further work

 \section{Conclusions and further work}

-In this work we have shown that with a modest sized, quenched lattice, and a minimum of inversion overhead, one can identify a $0^{++}$ state that is signficantly lighter than the $f_0(980)$ at physical scales, which one would then naturally identify with the sigma meson.
-Though we omitted the doubly disconnected diagram contribution $C_1(t)$ we included the singly connected contribution.
+In this work we have shown that with a modest sized, quenched lattice, and a minimum of inversion overhead, one can identify a $0^{++}$ state that is signficantly lighter than the $f_0(980)$ at the physical point, which one would then naturally identify with $f_0(500)$.
+Though we omitted the doubly disconnected diagram (full annihilation) contribution $C_1(t)$, we included the singly connected contribution $C_2(t)$, following the recommendation of \cite{Guo:2013nja}.
+We emphasize that this was a very modest calculation by ``modern'' standards, and is illustrative of an alternative confirmational study that complements the much more demanding and thorough study of \cite{Briceno:2016mjc}.

-We collected this data using a smeared wall source which we identify as an approximation to the gauge-connected zero momentum mode of the source pion.
-This association allowed us to approximate the zero-mode the all-to-all propagator necessary for this calculation in a very compact fashion, allowing us to calculate the effective mass of several different systems in a reasonable amount of time.
+We collected this data using a Jacobi smeared wall source, which provides both the advantage of focusing the quark distribution around vanishing conjugate momentum, and suppression of UV and excited state contamination.
+This allowed us to avoid all-to-all propagators in the calculation of diagrams involving quark annihilation, with the modest GPU resources that were involved in this project; see Appendix C.

 Future studies will repeat the study on larger lattice with a finer lattice spacing, and will also explore the region where the resonance is heavier than $2 m_\pi$ by subtracting the two pion scattering state in a sequential Bayesian analysis \cite{Chen:2004gp}.
 We will also explore using the approximation \myref{mom_proj} with a subset $Q$ that includes more momentum modes than ${\bf p}=0$.
+Furthermore, the current measurements will be extended to dynamical fermion lattices that we are currently generating.
+This will remove the unknown quenching errors from our study.